Guide for Planting & Care of Bare Root Trees

 Size of the Planting Hole

-Tricia plants a bare root tree the new way in our video "How to Plant a Bare Root Tree".
-No more deep holes here, the new method calls for a shallow, saucer-shaped hole that is three times as wide as the tree roots and deep enough to allow planting at the same depth the tree was in the field (Note the change in color on the trunk).
+Our video "How to Plant a Bare Root Tree" explains the concepts in more detail.
+No more deep holes here, the new method calls for a shallow, saucer-shaped hole that is three times as wide as the tree roots and deep enough to allow planting at the same depth the tree was in the field (note the change in color on the trunk).

-These standards have been adopted industry wide, including endorsement by the American Nursery and Landscape Association (ANLA), American Society of Consulting Arborists (ASCA), American Society of Landscape Architects (ASLA), Associated Landscape Contractors of America (ALCA), International Society of Arboriculture (ISA), and Tree Care Industry Association (TCIA).
+These standards have been adopted industry wide, including endorsement by the American Nursery and Landscape Association (ANLA), American Society of Consulting Arborists (ASCA), American Society of Landscape Architects (ASLA), International Society of Arboriculture (ISA), and Tree Care Industry Association (TCIA).

 Positioning the Tree in the Hole